modelsconf/mbse23/call4papers.md

 ### Submission Guidelines
 Submissions must adhere to the IEEE formatting instructions, for which An Overleaf template is available here.
+We accept the following submisstions:
+* Short papers: 5 pages
+* Full papers: 10 pages
+* Extended abstracts
+  - Work in Progress: Submit an extended abstract detailing your ongoing research, experiments, or projects related.
+  - Position/Vision Statements: Share your perspectives, insights, and visions regarding MBSE practices, methodologies, or emerging trends.
+  - Tool Demos: Present a practical demonstration of a tool, framework, or solution that contributes to the field of MBSE.
-Papers should have at least 5 pages, 5 pages for short papers and 10 pages for full papers following the same style and format as the main tracks of the Conference.
+The papers must follow the same style and format as the main tracks of the Conference.
 Submit your workshop proposal electronically in PDF using the MODELS EasyChair submission site [our easychair link here?].
 All submissions will undergo a peer-review process by the program committee.
 Submissions that do not adhere to the formatting instructions may be desk-rejected without review.

 ### Important Dates